diyang/GRAPH-LINK-PREDICTION-R/README.md

-# LINK-PREDICTION-MxNet-R
+# LINK-PREDICTION-IN-LARGE-SCALE-NETWORK-MxNet-R

-This repo contains an MXNet implementation of [this](https://arxiv.org/pdf/1706.02216.pdf) state of the art Graph Convolutional Neural Network with R.
+This repo contains an MXNet implementation of [paper 1](https://www.cse.wustl.edu/~muhan/papers/KDD_2017.pdf) and [paper 2](https://arxiv.org/pdf/1802.09691.pdf) state of the art link prediction in network with R.

 ![](./docs/sample_and_agg.png)
 ## Requirements